 Prior to applying for Medicaid enrollment, a doula-only group or multi-professional group must possess a valid group National Provider Identifier (NPI).
-For more information on the group provider enrollment process, visit emedny.org/info/ProviderEnrollment/practGroups/
+For more information on the group provider enrollment process, visit the doula-only group page at emedny.org/info/ProviderEnrollment/doulagroup/ or the multi-professional group landing page at emedny.org/info/ProviderEnrollment/practGroups/.